Soft/run-or-raise/README.md

 [xbindkeys](http://www.nongnu.org/xbindkeys/) is an application for executing commands based on key events. `run-or-raise` can be combined with it to only launch applications if they are not already running.
-For example, to launch or focus Firefox by pressing `Shift+Mod4+b`, you could use the following `xbindkeys` configuration:
+For example, to launch or focus Firefox by pressing `Shift+Mod4+b`, one could use the following `xbindkeys` configuration:

 ``` shell